israfilgasim/project-euler/README.md

 ## Disclaimer

 Project Euler values the exploration of mathematical problems, emphasizing the learning experience rather than simply providing solutions.
 Therefore, I encourage you to attempt solving the problems on your own before diving into the solutions.
-Remember, the joy of discovering the solution lies in the process itself!!!
+Remember, the joy of discovering the solution lies in the process itself!

 ## Conclusion